 2. Apply to schools where merit-based aid is common.
 Few public universities or top private schools offer large amounts of merit-based aid—public universities can’t afford to, and top private schools don’t have to.
 That being said, there are schools where merit aid is much more common.
 These schools use merit-based aid to stay competitive by attracting strong applicants.
 The following schools tend to award merit aid to a high percentage of students:

-If you already have an overall strategy, you might want detailed info on submitting your FAFSA.
+If you already have a financial aid strategy, check out our detailed info on submitting your FAFSA.

 Want to improve your SAT score by 160 points or your ACT score by 4 points?
 We've written a guide for each test about the top 5 strategies you must be using to have a shot at improving your score.
 Download it for free now: